-I’ve been to Singapore dozens of times and each time I was in and out of the city relatively quickly.
-The reason being is that it is pretty costly to visit Singapore.
-However, as one of my best friends recently moved there, I knew I had to go back!
-I’m so lucky that I stayed with her (and saved a lot of money on accommodation), and I was able to take my time to see the city.
-I’ve discovered more on this trip than all my previous trips combined.
-Moreover, I was able to experience all the best parts of the city and appreciate all the different cultures of Singapore.
+And I’ve been back to Singapore several times since my first visit.
+And since one of my best friends moved there, I knew I had to go back often.
+I’m so lucky that I stayed with her (and saved a lot of money on accommodation), and I was able to take my time to see the city and experience all the best parts of the city and appreciate all the different cultures of Singapore.

 Want to read this post later?
 Pin it on your Pinterest board!